labdaddy/KVM/VmWare/Install_VmWareWorkStation.md

 sudo apt-get -y install gcc make linux-headers-$(uname -r) dkms

 The interfaces of VMware Workstation for Linux and for Windows are identical.
 Below you can see the screenshot of the interface of VMware Workstation 15 running on Linux.

+#### Installing VMware Workstation on Windows
+Go to the directory where you saved the downloaded installer and run the installer file.
+The name of the file is VMware-workstation-full-15.0.2-10952284.exe in this case.
+Similarly to the installation on Linux, a wizard opens.
+After configuring options click Next for switching to the next step of the wizard.

+On the Welcome screen click Next.
+Accept the license agreement.
+Select the installation destination.
+Tick the checkboxes if you want to check for updates on startup and join the VMware Customer Experience Improvement Program.
+Select the shortcuts you wish to place on your system.
+Hit Install to begin the installation.
+The final installation screen allows you to enter a license (is not necessary for a free trial mode).